 How does the test work?

 You can collect samples for this test using our home sample collection kit.
 We will send out your kit once we have processed your order and you may collect samples quickly and painlessly from your dog following the instructions in the kit.
-It’s just a simple mouth swab!
+It’s just a simple saliva sample!

 This test is designed to help you learn the sensitivities your pet may be experiencing so you can have a better understanding of what your pet may not be able to tolerate.
 There are a number of options available to deal with these sensitivities.
 We recommend discussing them with your veterinarian to find the solution that is best for you.
 This can include introducing a new diet to your pet, eliminating certain foods and medications.

-Our test covers 150 common allergens.
+Our test covers over 100+ common allergens.
 Each allergen is ranked in one of three ways.
 The dog tested may be:

 - Positive for the allergen tested

 - Be reacting to the allergen but levels are not high enough for a positive reading

 Why should I purchase an Allergy Test for my Dog?